Bill

 AI Summary

-This bill mandates that landlords of residential rental apartments in buildings with four or more units must provide air-conditioning, with specific exceptions for historic properties, certain Baltimore City Housing Authority developments, and specific rowhouse public housing units.
-The requirement for new construction begins on June 1, 2026, and for units undergoing renovation that includes electrical or heating system upgrades, it begins on October 1, 2026.
-From June 1 to September 30 each year, landlords must ensure that air-conditioning systems, whether tenant-controlled or not, maintain a temperature no higher than 80 degrees Fahrenheit at three feet above the floor in habitable spaces, unless necessary for maintenance.
-The bill also clarifies that it applies prospectively, meaning it will not affect construction or renovation permits issued before its effective date of June 1, 2026.
+This bill mandates that landlords of apartment buildings with four or more units must provide air-conditioning, with specific implementation dates: June 1, 2026, for newly constructed units and October 1, 2026, for units undergoing renovations that involve significant electrical or heating system upgrades.
+The law requires that from June 1 to September 30 each year, landlords must ensure that air-conditioning systems, whether tenant-controlled or landlord-maintained, keep the interior habitable spaces at or below 80 degrees Fahrenheit at three feet above the floor, unless necessary for reasonable maintenance.
+This requirement applies prospectively, meaning it will not affect building permits issued before its effective date, and it does not prevent local governments from enacting even stricter air-conditioning standards.

 Committee Categories